GEMS Wellington Primary School, Satwa – THE REVIEW 2021

 ECA provision and enrichment is as good as it gets; there are simply too many options to list here in full.
 Orchestra, Super Scientist, Dance Fever …. these are the tip of an iceberg that well captures the ambition.
 Many schools talk the talk about delivering to each individual’s child’s ambitions, needs and gifts – and in many cases a look at the breadth and depth of ECA provision quickly tells you a very different story.
 At GEMS Wellington Primary School the investment in each child’s development outside academics is more than evident – and a clear pillar of the school’s strategy to build community and the self confidence of children so integral to their academic development.
 It’s a virtuous circle clearly recognised by the school that links each child to their peers, family, broader community and teachers in a journey of discovery that is clearly, and impressively, working.

-GEMS Wellington Primary School missed out on consideration for our Best School in Dubai and Abu Dhabi this year.
-On the basis of our recent visit, its very likely that it would have secured a very well earned place.
-This is a fiercely impressive, values-rich, nurturing inclusive school led by a very strong Principal.
+GEMS Wellington Primary School missed out on consideration for our Best Primary School in Dubai and Abu Dhabi this year in 2019-20, but this values-rich, nurturing inclusive school, led by a very strong Principal, certainly deserves its place in the top tier of British primaries in Dubai.

-In a recent (June 2017) internal poll of parent, students and staff across all GEMS schools, GEMS Wellington Primary School was placed first in terms of satisfaction from both Parents and Students.
-Little wonder we found a school that that lights up the spark of imagination, self belief and ambition in its children.
+In a recent internal poll of parent, students and staff across all GEMS schools, GEMS Wellington Primary School was placed first in terms of satisfaction from both Parents and Students.
+Little wonder we found, on our many visits, a school that that lights up the spark of imagination, self belief and ambition in its children.

-It’s also one, in our view, that deserves a place on any parent’s shortlist of potential primary schools for their children.
+Summary?
+This is a school, in our view, that unequivocally deserves a place on any parent’s shortlist of potential primary schools for their children.

 Very Good with Outstanding features